PET Scan Patient Prep Info

 empty stomach.
 If patient requires pain medication to lie down flat, please have patient

-brings them to their PE Scan appointment at St Mary’s Regional Medical Center
+brings them to their PET Scan appointment at St Mary's

-The PET Facility does not have pain or anxiety medications; arrangements should be made prior to the patient’s arrival by calling Michael Ozga at (800)840-0844 ext.1202.
+The PET Facility does not have pain or anxiety medications; arrangements should be made prior to the patient's arrival by calling Cristy Smith at 207-542-2308 or 800-734-4132

 Have the patient wear loose fitting clothes on the day of the exam.
 It will be necessary to remove all metal hairpins and metal objects from pockets prior to the exam.
 The patient should be prepared to be at the scanning facility for approximately one and a half to three hours.
 After the initial injection of the isotope, the patient will be placed in a "quiet" room for 45-60 minutes.

 No regular insulin for 4 hours prior to appointment.
 Oral diabetic medications may be continued.
-If this creates a potential medical problem, it is requested that you contact Michael Ozga at (800)840-0844 ext.1202 prior to the date of the patient’s appointment.
+If this creates a potential medical problem, it is requested that you contact Cristy Smith at 207-542-2308 or 800-734-4132 prior to the date of the patient's appointment.
 Both insulin and glucophage (metformin) are contraindicated as either may result in a false positive.